HebiRobotics/QuickBuffers/README.md

 # QuickBuffers - Fast Protocol Buffers without Allocations

-QuickBuffers is a Java implementation of [Google's Protocol Buffers v2](https://developers.google.com/protocol-buffers) that has been developed for low latency and high throughput use cases.
-It can be used in zero-allocation environments and supports off-heap memory.
+QuickBuffers is a Java implementation of [Google's Protocol Buffers v2](https://developers.google.com/protocol-buffers) that has been developed for low latency use cases in zero-allocation environments.
+The API follows Protobuf-Java where feasible to simplify migration.

-The main differences to Protobuf-Java are
+The main differences are

  * All parts of the API are mutable and reusable
- * A roughly 2x performance improvement in both encoding and decoding speed`[1]`
+ * Substantial improvements to both encoding and decoding speed ([benchmarks](./benchmarks))
- * JSON serialization that matches the [Proto3 JSON Mapping](https://developers.google.com/protocol-buffers/docs/proto3#json) (experimental)
- * A [serialization order](https://github.com/HebiRobotics/QuickBuffers/wiki/Serialization-Order) that results in sequential memory access
+ * No reflection API or any use of reflections.
+ProGuard obfuscation does not require configuration.
  * Significantly smaller code size than the `java` and `javalite` options
- * No reflection API or any use of reflections (no ProGuard config  needed)

- Unsupported Features
+ * Built-in JSON serialization that matches the [Proto3 JSON Mapping](https://developers.google.com/protocol-buffers/docs/proto3#json) (experimental)
+ * Different [serialization order](https://github.com/HebiRobotics/QuickBuffers/wiki/Serialization-Order) that optimizes for sequential memory access

+Partly supported features
 * `Maps` can be used with a [workaround](https://developers.google.com/protocol-buffers/docs/proto3#backwards-compatibility)
- * `Extensions` and `Services` are currently not supported
 * Unknown fields are retained as raw bytes and cannot be accessed as fields

-`[1]` The performance benefits depend heavily on the use case and message format, but most common use cases should see a roughly 2x performance improvement in both encoding and decoding speed over `Protobuf-Java 3.9.1`.
-For more information see the [benchmarks](./benchmarks) section.
+ Unsupported Features
+ * `Extensions`
+ * `Services`

 ## Runtime Library